Adûnaic: Nouns

-Sample Text
+Sample text

-This Adûnaic text, part of the tale of the Fall of Numenor, appears in The Notion Club Papers.
-It is fragmentary because it appeared in a dream to the character Lowdham, and is only partially translated by him because he did not know the language.
+This Adûnaic text, part of the tale of the Fall of Númenor, appears in The Notion Club Papers.
+It is fragmentary because it appeared in a dream to Tolkien's frame story character Lowdham, and is only partially translated by him because he did not know the language.
 Words in bold are not translated at the point in the text where the translation is first given, but their translation is given later in the story.